ceph/ceph/doc/rados/operations/health-checks.rst

 ``mgr/devicehealth/mark_out_threshold``).
 If an OSD device is compromised but the OSD(s) on that device are still ``up``, recovery can be degraded.
 In such cases it may be advantageous to forcibly stop the OSD daemon(s) in question so that recovery can proceed from surviving healthly OSDs.
-This should only be done with extreme care so that data availability is not compromised.
+This must be done with extreme care and attention to failure domains so that data availability is not compromised.

 To check device health, run the following command: